kshurik/rekkobook/docs/chapter3/intro_to_analytics.md

 engagement, conversion rates, and overall product effectiveness.
 This chapter focuses on the application of product analytics specifically for ranking and recommendation models, exploring the techniques and methodologies used to evaluate and optimize these essential components of user experiences.
-This discipline helps you to understand “who” did “what, when, and where.”
-It complements qualitative methods and tools that helps you understand “why and how” a user did something while interacting with your product.
+This discipline helps you to understand "who" did "what, when, and where".
+It complements qualitative methods and tools that helps you understand "why and how" a user did something while interacting with your product.

-This tool helps data people and, consecutively, business to get inshigts on:
+This tool helps data people and, consecutively, business to get insights on:
 - What aspects of product users engage with;
 - What are the bottlenecks to improve the product;
 - What are opportunities to reach a ceratin business goal;
-- What are general patterns of successful/unsuccessful fearure;
+- What are general patterns of successful/unsuccessful fearure

 ## The Role of Product Analytics
 Product analytics encompasses a wide range of practices and methodologies aimed at